evejweinberg/eternal_cloud/readme.md

 #overall issues
+-facebook login not showing up on heroku deployment
 - on login.html, if the name they type in is already taken, let them use it anyway, currently there is not even error messaging to let them know.